Deep Domain Experience Weighs In

-Stock Photo is a $4.5 billion segment of the $14 billion Commercial Photo industry.
+Consumer-retail stock photo sales represent a $4.5 billion segment of the $14 billion photo-publishing industry.
 It is the business of licensing and re-licensing pre-shot photographs for publication.
 For commercial and editorial use that is, not art to hang on the wall or to memorialize private events

-Most stock photos have a limited shelf-life just like food — a “use-by date.”
+Most stock photos have a limited shelf-life, just like food — a “use-by date.”
 They are considered perishable if their subject matter is likely to lose credibility or relevance over time, and look dated.
 Ergo, stock photos must continually be replenished to reflect what is new in the worlds of fashion, politics, sports, celebrity, cultural ephemera — generally everything imaginable.
 (There are stock videos too.)

 Life’s a Pitch

-Typically, a successful pitch describes a problem that has immediate relevance to everyone in the room.
-And it offers a solution.
-Or it addresses a new twist to an established technology that affects consumers only indirectly, but is quite familiar to investors.
+Typically, a successful pitch describes a problem that strikes a chord with everyone in the room.
+It has immediate relevance, and it offers a solution.
+Or it addresses a new twist to an established technology that only affects consumers indirectly, but makes immediate sense to investors.
 That said, no one in the room has ever licensed a stock photo for either commercial or editorial publication.
 Nor has anyone ever hired a photographer to shoot such a photograph — or shot one themselves.
-Still, both the ubiquity and demotic appeal of photography predispose everyone to think, I know all about this.
+Still, both the ubiquity and demotic appeal of photography predispose everyone to think, “I know all about this.”

 How many more times must the latest razzle-dazzle team of MBAs and Ph.D. engineers, with zero experience in photography, sing the same old song to credulous investors before they all realize it ends on the wrong note — every time?

-Two Separate SEGMENTS
+There are Two Separate SEGMENTS of One Commercial Market

-- Enterprise, the business-to-business segment (B2B/pro-sourced) serving brands and media
+- Enterprise, the business-to-business segment serving brands and media (B2B/pro-sourced)